- Download our Moving to Spain Guide (PDF)

 Help from a good friend, a helpful Spaniard or a gestor

-When beginning the purchasing process at least one of the following will be necessary (though it’s best to have as many as possible, with photocopies).
-Expats should note that they will not need to have a driver´s license, car insurance or a residence permit in order to buy a car in Spain.
+When beginning the purchasing process, at least one of the following documents will be necessary (though it’s best to have as many as possible, with photocopies).

 House deeds or a rental contract for a minimum of one year (Escrituras)

-Proof of residence (Certificado de Empadronamiento), available free or for a few cents from the Town Hall.
+Municipal registration (Certificado de Empadronamiento), which is available free or for a few cents from the Town Hall.
 It should not be older than three months.

 Buying a car in Spain from a private seller